dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

 xs |> List.filter  f                 <--> [ for x in xs do if f x then yield x ] xs |> List.filter  f1 |> List.map f2 <--> [ for x in xs do if f1 x then yield f2 x ]
 ```
+Examples with "append" tend to be messy on the left

 The `yield` can be dropped in the above.